 What is the process for taking the National Hearing Test?

-Taking the National Hearing Test is simple, convenient, and your results are confidential.
+It’s simple, convenient, and your results are confidential.

-- Dial the toll-free National Hearing Test number 1-866-217-0857, and enter your access code when asked.
+3. Dial the toll-free National Hearing Test number 1-866-217-0857, and enter your access code, when prompted.

 After taking the telephone test, go to our web page After the Test for more information.
 There are links to professional organizations that list qualified hearing professionals in your area.
 There are also links to information about hearing loss and treatments.